chpc-tech-eval/chpc25-scc-nationals/HemePure/README.md

 ```

 > [!TIP]
 > Should your CPU architecture support it, consider additionally turning on AXV512 vectorization.
+You must ensure that the variables `<METIS_DIR>` and `<PARMETIS_DIR>` exist (i.e. have been exported) in your environment.

 Should your application successfully compile, link and build, you will have `hemepure` binary executable in your build directory.